 - taking a walk, going to the spa, or the beach, all count as rest!

 - rest days help to keep you healthy.
 For more tips read Older Adults Guide to Staying Healthy While Traveling

 - Minimize the number of hotel/travel days on the trip.
 Packing and unpacking takes time from your day and adds stress to the trip.

 - Book private tours with door-to-door service.
 A private tour is well worth the money as you’ll have the full attention of the guide and can design the tour around your interests.

 Focus on One Location (or Two) when Planning your European Trip

 Though tempting to book a European group tour, you will enjoy your trip much more if you choose one or two locations for longer stays.
 Bus tours and packed ‘if it’s Tuesday, this must be Belgium’ itineraries are a recipe for exhaustion.
-Instead, we recommend you determine what destination is most interesting to you and focus your plans there.
+Instead, we recommend you determine what destination is most interesting to you and plan your European vacation around that.
 Give yourself the time to fully explore one area, adding an easily accessible second location if you’d like.
 Bonus points if your second destination is in a beautiful and relaxing location.

 By not trying to pack too much into your trip, you’ll get a deeper appreciation of your destination AND you’ll come home refreshed.